 Hugs always seem to turn disastrous for Peter.
 Peter finally turns the tables in one Volume 4 episode where he hugs Nathan, secretly absorbing the latter's flying ability, to make a quick and badass escape when Nathan tries to capture him.

 Hiro knows Nathan's name and how he feels about revealing his powers, but still insists on punching his fists in the air and shouting "FLYING-MAN!!!" every time he sees him.

 Doyle does this to Claire as well when he holds her, Sandra, and Meredith hostage and makes them play Russian Roulette.
 Luckily, the one that gets shot is invincible Claire, whose 'death' lets her knock him out.

 Salaryman: Hiro Nakamura, and — even more so in Volume Two — Ando, who was stuck back in his cubicle as Hiro has wacky adventures traveling through time...

 Scary Black Man: Volume Three introduced us to Benjamin "Knox" Washington, a black man who derives superhuman strength from people's fear.
 While technically he himself doesn't have to have caused that fear, it sure looks that way in most of the scenes he has appeared in.

 Subverted with DL who is suggested to be this at first, only to be revealed as a compassionate, kind man who wants to lead a good life and look after his wife and child, having completely abandoned his criminal past.
-Sadly he winds up dying in the second stupidest death on the show (right after Adam Monroe's but just before Elle's on the list of pointless death scenes).
+Sadly he winds up dying the second stupidest death on the show (right after Adam Monroe's but just before Elle's on the list of pointless death scenes).

 Sealed Evil in a Can: Volume Two's Big Bad, Takezo Kensei aka Adam Monroe.
 Volume Three went this way too with Level 5.
 And Adam.
 Again.
 For two episodes.